-- 133 (1) The SLA value of all of the pixels is above (below) a given SLA threshold; - 134 (2) Only one SLA extremum exists in the pixel set; - 135 (3) The amplitude of the eddy (the max difference of SLA values) is larger than a critical value (e.g., 1 cm); - 136 (4) The area of the eddy must be large enough for estimating eddy parameters (say >16 pixels). - 137 Conditions (3)-(4) provide the lower bounds for eddy size and amplitude.
-These conditions automatically reduce the - total number of detected eddies.
-Condition (1) is the same as the first criterion in Chelton et al., (2011b).
-It is used in - 139 consideration of the 2-3 cm of background SLA error [Carrere et al., 2016]; so, small fluctuations in SLA field - would not be taken as eddies in this study.
-Condition (3) was generally used previously [Chaigneau et al., 2011; - 141 Chelton et al. 2011].
-Condition (4) is more restrictive than the generally used value of eight pixels [e.g., Chelton et - al., 2011; Li et al., 2014]; so, this condition is an add-on, which is potentially useful when deriving eddy parameters - using a nonlinear optimal fitting method [Wang et al., 2015; Yi et al., 2015].
-If the eddy area is too small (only a few - pixels), its parameters (e.g. amplitude, area, radius, etc.) are very sensitive to its area (number of pixels).
-Besides, we - don't put limits on eddy pixel number maximum (e.g., <1000) and eddy size (e.g., <400-1200 km) while such limits - were generally used previously [e.g., Chelton et al. 2011; Mason et al., 2014]. - 147 The SLA extremum so determined is called eddy center.
-The set of pixels belonging to an individual eddy is referred - to as the area of the eddy, and the outmost SLA contour is the boundary of the eddy.
-We use the area and boundary - to calculate the similarity of eddies in section 3.2. - Each eddy is identified by the following procedures.
-First, according to condition (1), we find a simply-connected - region with a given threshold of SLA < -3 cm for cyclonic eddies and SLA > 3 cm for anticyclonic eddies.
-Second, - we check whether there is at least one extremum in the region.
-If the eddy is multinuclear, we use a segmentation - method to segment them to satisfy condition (2).
-Finally, we check whether the region satisfies the eddy conditions - 154 (3) and (4); we remove weak (amplitude < 1 cm) and small (pixels<16) eddies.
+- 3. The amplitude of the eddy (the max difference of SLA values) is larger than a critical value (e.g., 1 cm). - 4.
+The area of the eddy must be large enough for estimating eddy parameters (say > 16 pixels).

+Conditions 3-4 provide the lower bounds for eddy size and amplitude.
+These conditions automatically reduce the total number of detected eddies.
+Condition 1 is the same as the first criterion in Chelton et al. (2011b).
+It is used in consideration of the 2-3 cm of background SLA error (Carrere et al., 2016); so, small fluctuations in SLA field would not be taken as eddies in this study.
+Condition 3 was generally used previously (Chaigneau et al., 2011; Chelton et al., 2011).
+Condition 4 is more restrictive than the generally used value of 8 pixels (e.g., Chelton et al., 2011; Li et al., 2014); so, this condition is an add-on, which is potentially useful when deriving eddy parameters using a nonlinear optimal fitting method (Wang et al., 2015; Yi et al., 2015).
+If the eddy area is too small (only a few pixels), its parameters (e.g., amplitude, area, radius) are very sensitive to its area (number of pixels).
+Besides, we do not put limits on eddy pixel number maximum (e.g., <1000) and eddy size (e.g., <400-1200 km), while such limits were generally used previously (e.g., Chelton et al. 2011; Mason et al., 2014).

+The SLA extremum so determined is called the eddy center.
+The set of pixels belonging to an individual eddy is referred to as the area of the eddy, and the outmost SLA contour is the boundary of the eddy.
+We use the area and boundary to calculate the similarity of eddies in Sect.
+3.2.
+Each eddy is identified by the following procedures.
+First, according to condition 1, we find a simply-connected region with a given threshold of SLA < -3 cm for cyclonic eddies and SLA > 3 cm for anticyclonic eddies.
+Second, we check whether there is at least one extremum in the region.
+If the eddy is multinuclear, we use a segmentation method to segment them to satisfy condition 2.
+Finally, we check whether the region satisfies the eddy conditions 3 and 4; we remove weak (amplitude < 1 cm) and small (pixels < 16) eddies.